-For this guitar cake, I made 3 square cakes; two for the body, and one I used to piece together the neck, and that little horn on the body.
+For this cake, I made 3 square cakes; two for the body, and one I used to piece together the neck, and that little horn on the body.
 I rounded the corners of the 2 body cakes, just using a regular butter knife.
 Then, I tried to make red food coloring, but no matter how much red food coloring I used, it just ended up pink.

 I also used some chocolate frosting to give the guitar depth and so it wouldn’t look all pink!
 Then I used pieces of a large chocolate bar as the pickups.
 I had a can of frosting that comes with the tips, so I made the frets with that.
 Then I used Twizzler pull and peels to make the strings, and some green mints for the knobs.

-I couldn’t find a good cake pan so I just used a picture of a guitar to make the cake.
+I couldn’t find a good pan so I just used a picture of a guitar to make the cake.
 It was fun.
 I would suggest making it blue or green to avoid the frustration of a pink cake.

 Musical Wilton Guitar Cake

 Only the guitar body is cake; the neck is carved Styrofoam.
-The guitar body is carved from a 9×13 marble cake.
+The body is carved from a 9×13 marble cake.
 The whole thing was covered in butter cream and airbrushed red.
 Fondant accents were added, then black butter cream guitar strings to finish.